New effort by Argonne helps power utilities and others better plan for the future

 At the Argonne Leadership Computing Facility, a DOE Office of Science User Facility, scientists can now simulate the climate at a resolution of a few kilometers.
 “It's a huge improvement,” said Yan Feng, an EVS climate scientist and a co-lead of the initiative.
 “So it becomes easier for the climate model output to be used for decision-making.”
 Feng and the EVS division director, John Krummel, recently helped researchers from Nevada's Desert Research Institute develop a high-resolution fire hazard map.
 The project, funded by the California Public Utilities Commission, will help utilities manage and site overhead utility infrastructure.

-Read the full article by Argonne science writer Carla Reiter.
+Read the full article by Argonne's Carla Reiter.